 Although the requirements generally relate to how things are done on premises or in the workplace, there may be circumstances in which what is done may need to be considered.
 If an activity involves a high risk of exposure to coronavirus because of the need for people to be in close proximity, and that can’t be satisfactorily mitigated (generally with screens or PPE), it may be reasonable to expect measures to be taken to stop that activity or to close part of a premises.
 In the case of a workplace, whether that is truly reasonable will depend in part on the nature of the activity in question and how integral it is to the operation of the business.

-The Welsh Government has issued the following guidance on regulation 16, which has to be taken into account by those to whom the duty applies:
+The Welsh Government has issued the following guidance under regulation 18, which has to be taken into account by those to whom the duty applies.
+The Welsh Government has also issued guidance for employers and managers of premises on the wearing of face coverings:

 - keeping records of staff, customers, and visitors: test, trace, protect